crdelozier/CBootcamp/1_Intro/notes.md

     corresponding function body.
 However, most compilers will accept empty parenthesis in either situation without complaint.

+* Main takeaways from this example:
+  * int main - You'll need it in every C program you write.
+  * printf - Used to output to the command-line

 * Next, let's jump ahead a bit and examine a program that processes some user input with [read_args_ex.c](read_args_ex.c):